Prof Brendan Davies

 Plant Development Laboratory

 Unlike animals, plants develop continuously in response to their environment.
-This developmental plasticity comes about, at least partly, because plant organs are constantly produced from a pool of undifferentiated stem cells which is found at the tip of the shoot.
+This developmental plasticity comes about because plant organs are constantly produced from a pool of undifferentiated stem cells at the tip of the shoot.
 Plants need to accomplish at least three things to convert undifferentiated cells in this pool into lateral organs such as leaves and petals.
 Firstly the pool of stem cells needs to be able to maintain itself, so that the rate of generation of new stem cells is equal to the rate of differentiation of the old cells.
 Secondly the position of the newly formed organ needs to be defined and its boundaries established.
 Finally the newly developing organ needs to adopt a specific tissue and cell identity - the cells need to know whether they are to become hairs or stomata, petals or ovules.
+We are interested in how a limited set of genes is able to direct these processes.